Gods Will Be Watching: Gameplay

 Gods Will Be Watching is a point-and-click adventure game with emphasis on the player's decision making.
 It features six chapters, each of which acts as a resource and time management puzzle.
 The player's goal in each chapter is to lead a group of characters through various circumstances in a fixed amount of time, often having to make moral decisions.
 The player can click on the ground to move, and on other characters to speak with them and give them orders.
 Options given to the player include, for example, choosing to kill a group member in order to reserve rations for the rest of the group.

 Plot

 The game is set in a far future science fiction setting, playing in 2257 CFD (Constellar Federation Date), with the player assuming the role of an agent of the neutral organization known as Everdusk Company for the Universe Knowledge (E.C.U.K.), Sgt.
 Burden.
-The first chapter begins with Burden infiltrating the idealistic resistance movement known as Xenolifer, with his task being to aid in a hacking operation.
+Burden and his right-hand man, Corporal Jack Maslow, are veterans of the Constellar Federation's army.
+They have embedded themselves and gained the trust of Xenolifer, an armed movement fighting for the rights of alien species, which the Constellar Federation enslaves.
+Xenolifer is led by the idealistic, charismatic, and good-intentioned yet flawed and extremist Liam Feronh-Gau.

+Chapter 1: Self-Justified Sacrifices

+A four-man team of Xenolifer agents — consisting of Burden, Jack, Liam's trusted technician Shaman, and Liam himself — raid a Hollistic Empire lab for research on the Medusea Virus, which Xenolifer intends to weaponize and use as a bargaining chip against the Federation.
+Having taken the research team hostage to force a standoff with the security forces, Xenolifer successfully steals the data, but the security forces breach the lab, capturing Burden and Jack.
+Liam and Shaman escape, with Liam promising he will return to save the two.

+Chapter 2: 20 Days of Empty Words

+Three days before the raid on the lab, Burden contacts E.C.U.K. headquarters, who order him to assassinate Liam to stop the Medusea Virus from falling into Xenolifer's hands.
+Abraham refuses, stating that he believes he can push Liam onto a more peaceful path.

+After being captured, Burden and Jack are interrogated by the Hollistic Empire's sadistic torturers, Irving and Alexander.
+After two days of torture, Liam infiltrates the prison the two are held in.
+However, the prison is too heavily guarded for a prison break executed by just Liam.
+Xenolifer is preparing a rescue operation, but the two must endure another twenty days of torture.
+However, Liam will visit the two every night with stolen medicine, painkillers, or intel to effectively give false information.
+In one of the torture sessions, Jack can permanently lose his arm.
+On the ninth day, E.C.U.K. soldiers launch a surprise assault on the prison to rescue Burden and Jack, but Liam, who was visiting at the time, is incapacitated by breaching charges and is left behind.